SowmyaReddy513/assignment2-bodlapati/README.md

 | Hyderabad  |  Durgamma Cheruvu|    45 Minutes |
 | Mumbai     |  Gateway of India|    80 Minutes |
 | Agra       |  Taj Mahal       |    50 Minutes |

+****

+# Part 8.
+Pithy Quotes

+> The secret of getting ahead is getting started. - *Mark Twain*

+> Keep your face always toward the sunshine, and shadows will fall behind you. - *Walt Whitman*